-As the weather cools down and the first frosts approach, there are steps you can take to protect your garden from frost damage.
+As temperatures dip and the first frosts approach, there are steps you can take to protect your garden from frost damage.

-With some simple preparation you can help your plants survive and thrive through winter.
+With a few simple steps, you can help your plants stay healthy, resilient and ready to thrive through the colder months.

 TIPS FOR PROTECTING YOUR CROPS FROM FROST